vgl-iisc/mscomplex3d/Readme.md

 $ pytest -v

 The test should use the pyms3d_core module.
 While it is by default, assumed to be in ../build/pyms3d/Release, this can be edited if it being created elsewhere on your system.

+# Building wheels #
+To build the python wheel, the steps depend on your operating system.

+# Building wheels for windows #
+We can use cibuildwheels to build wheels for windows.
+This automatically takes care of ensuring we build the wheel for the package for multiple python versions.
+The python .toml file handles the configurations for this, as well as automates the package creation.

+# Building for linux #
+Building for linux is slightly trickier.
+Currently, we build the wheels for linux using an automated shell script, which creates the package and associated wheel for linux x64_86 systems.
+Unfortunately, we cannot use cibuildwheel due to certain limitations.

+Cibuildwheel for linux development makes use of docker.
+It does this for the purpose of ensuring that any wheels built for linux reach a certain standard known as the many linux standard.
+Due to limitations with building on docker with opencl libraries, it is non-trivial to build on Docker, hence the workaround was to forgo the standard and manually build each package and consequent wheel without cibuildwheel.
+For the current purposes of Pyms3d, this is acceptable.
+It is ideal if there were a way to build using cibuildwheel easily on Linux as well.

+## Debugging the C++ source code ##

+Use the Visual Studio IDE.
+(Not VSCode) Link: https://visualstudio.microsoft.com/ Go to solution explorer in VS
+Right click on mscomplex
+Click on “Set as Startup Project”
+This will set the IDE to run the mscomplex main.cpp file This allows you to freely test and debug the MSComplex c++ source code using the editor